 Santos-Silva leads No. 25 VCU past St. Francis, 72-58

+Santos-Silva leads No. 25 VCU past St. Francis, 72-58VCU head coach Mike Rhoades reacts during the first half of an NCAA college basketball game against St. Francis in Richmond, Va., Tuesday, Nov.
+5, 2019.
+(AP Photo/Zack Wajsgras)

-RICHMOND, Va. — Marcus Santos-Silva had 21 points and 18 rebounds and No. 25 VCU used a big early run to take command in a 72-58 victory over St. Francis in the season opener for both teams Tuesday night.
+RICHMOND, Va.
+(AP) -- Marcus Santos-Silva had 21 points and 18 rebounds and No. 25 VCU used a big early run to take command in a 72-58 victory over St. Francis in the season opener for both teams Tuesday night.

 The Rams used an early 23-5 spree to open a 25-9 lead with just over eight minutes to play in the opening half.
 Six players scored in the run, while the Red Flash missed 12 of their 14 shots and turned the ball over six times against VCU's pressing, trapping defense.